johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 playing games (and watching a few demos now and then).

-In case you're wondering, my "credentials" are having owned these wonderful systems throughout the late 80s and 90s and caring deeply about them.
-I used to spend far too many hours doing pixel graphics in [Deluxe Paint](https://en.wikipedia.org/wiki/Deluxe_Paint) on my trusty Amiga 500, got my feet wet with 3D through [Imagine](https://en.wikipedia.org/wiki/Imagine_(3D_modeling_software)), and produced [countless](https://modarchive.org/index.php?request=view_artist_modules&query=82371)
+In case you're wondering, my "credentials" are having owned these wonderful systems throughout the late 80s and 90s, and caring deeply about them.
+I used to spend far too many hours doing pixel graphics in [Deluxe Paint](https://en.wikipedia.org/wiki/Deluxe_Paint) on my trusty Amiga 500, got my feet wet with 3D with [Imagine](https://en.wikipedia.org/wiki/Imagine_(3D_modeling_software)), and produced [countless](https://modarchive.org/index.php?request=view_artist_modules&query=82371)